derivkit/derivkit/docs/guide/forecasting.rst

 **Interpretation:**
-Fisher bias tells you how far the best-fit parameters move due to small systematic errors in the observables.
+Fisher bias tells you how far the best-fit parameters move due to small systematic errors in the observables, encoded by the difference vector ``Δν``.

 .. image:: ../assets/plots/fisher_bias_demo_1and2sigma.png